-What is pembrolizumab used for?
+What is nivolumab and ipilimumab used for?

-Pembrolizumab is a cancer medicine, mainly used for cancers that are advanced, have spread to other parts of the body or are not responding to other treatments.
+Nivolumab is a cancer medicine that is mainly used when cancers are advanced, unresectable (cannot be removed by surgery), have spread to other parts of the body (metastatic), or when other treatments do not work.
 In some cancers, it is only given to patients whose tumours are described as microsatellite instability high (MSI-H) or mismatch repair deficient (dMMR).
-The use of pembrolizumab to treat colorectal cancer that has spread, and that is determined to be MSI-H or dMMR is the focus of this evaluation.
+In this assessment, we are considering the use of nivolumab in combination with ipilimumab (another cancer medicine), to treat colorectal cancer that has spread, and that is determined to be MSI-H or dMMR.
+The place in therapy of this treatment is for patients who have already received a combination of chemotherapies, including a fluoropyrimidine-based therapy (a specific type of cancer medicine) for metastatic disease.